Metal–Semiconductor Junction – Rectifying Contact

 The schematic below shows a metal and an n-type semiconductor.
 The work functions of the metal and semiconductor have been labelled ΦM and ΦS respectively.
 The dashed line at the top represents the zero of energy at infinity.

-The chemical potential of the semiconductor is represented by the dotted line labelled μ.
+The chemical potential of the semiconductor is represented by the dashed line labelled μ.
 For the metal, the chemical potential is taken to be at the Fermi energy (also known as the Fermi level), labelled EF – at low temperatures the difference between the chemical potential and the Fermi energy can be neglected (see the section in this TLP entitled The Fermi-Dirac Distribution).
 The energy difference labelled as χ between the bottom of the conduction band and infinity is called the electron affinity of the semiconductor.

 It should be noted that the above schematic is different to the illustrations showing energy bands plotted against momentum.
 Any horizontal change in a diagram such as that shown above represents a variation in the energy bands with position in real space.